Half-Life is a sci-fi horror first-person shooter developed by Valve and published by Sierra for the PC on November 19, 1998.

 (accessed by pressing the alternative fire key again) and by doing this the crossbow virtually becomes a sniper rifle.

 The Gauss Gun is an experimental and highly unstable weapon.
 One of the weapons most important abilities is that it can shoot through walls, meaning no one is safe from its sights.
 The player can charge the gun up by using the alternative fire key and by doing this the gun will fire a more powerful shot, rather then several weaker shots.

 Also known as the "Egon", this weapon is a product of Black Mesa’s Weapons Research Facility.
 The gun fires a constant stream of energy which destroys most things in its path.
 The weapon's negative point is that shares its ammo with the Gauss Gun, and uses its ammunition very quickly if fired for too long.

 An alien weapon that basically unleashes swarms of hornets on the enemy.
 A good medium range weapon but weak in both long and close range.
-Its ammo regenerates after a few seconds, so you virtually have unlimited ammo when possessing it.
+Its ammo regenerates after a few seconds, so it effectively has unlimited ammo.

 These little critters are tossed at the enemy much like a grenade.
 If there are no enemies nearby, the Snarks will turn on the player, often resulting in a gruesome death.
 After a period of time the Snarks explode, and while this is a weakness, they are a great weapon partially because they are so much fun.

 Basic frag grenades are included in Half-Life as well, and tend to be fairly run-of-the-mill.
 They have a five second fuse and possess no alternate fire, but can be "cooked" by holding down primary fire for a length of time before releasing.
 Be careful not to hold it for too long.